Kandahar: Economy

-Communications

-Telecommunication services in the city are provided by Afghan Wireless, Roshan, Etisalat, MTN Group and Afghan Telecom.
-In November 2006, the Afghan Ministry of Communications signed a $64.5 million agreement with ZTE for the establishment of a countrywide fibre optical cable network.
-This was intended to improve telephone, internet, television and radio broadcast services not just in Kandahar but throughout the country.

-Places of interest
+Tourism

 An 1881 photo showing the ruined Old Kandahar citadel of Shah Hussain Hotak that was destroyed by the Afsharid forces of Nader Shah in 1738.
 This destroyed fortress is still standing today.

-The tomb of Ahmad Shah Durrani is located in the city centre, which also houses Durrani's brass helmet and other personal items.
-In front of Durrani's mausoleum is the Shrine of the Cloak, containing one of the most valued relics in the Islamic world, which was given by the Emir of Bokhara (Murad Beg) to Ahmad Shah Durrani.
-The Sacred Cloak is kept locked away, taken out only at times of great crisis.
+The only remaining historical city gate is at Eidgah Gate Square, on Kandahar's main road.
+The Mausoleum of Ahmad Shah Durrani is located near there, which also houses Durrani's brass helmet and other personal items.
+In front of the mausoleum is the Khirka Sharif, which contains the Cloak of Muhammad.
+The cloak is kept locked away, taken out only at times of great crisis.
 Mullah Omar took it out in November 1996 and displayed it to a crowd of ulema of religious scholars to have himself declared Amir al-Mu'minin (Commander of the Faithful).
 Prior to that it was taken out when the city was struck by a cholera epidemic in the 1930s.

-The village of Sher Surkh is located southeast of the city, in the suburbs of the old city of Nadirabad.
-Kandahar Museum is located at the western end of the third block of buildings lining the main road east of Eidgah Durwaza (gate).
-It has many paintings by the now famous Ghiyassuddin, painted while he was a young teacher in Kandahar.
-He is acknowledged among Afghanistan's leading artists.
+Durrani's historical residence is also in the city.

-Just to the north of the city, off its northeast corner at the end of buria (matting) bazaar, there is a shrine dedicated to a saint who lived in Kandahar more than 300 years ago.
+Just to the north of the city, there is a shrine dedicated to a saint who lived in Kandahar more than 300 years ago.
 The grave of Hazratji Baba, 23 ft long to signify his greatness, but otherwise covered solely by rock chips, is undecorated save for tall pennants at its head.
-A monument to Islamic martyrs stands in the centre of Kandahar's main square, called Da Shahidanu Chawk, which was built in the 1940s.
+The Shahidano Chawk (Martyrs' Square) is located in the center of the city.
+It was built in the 1940s in honor of the Afghan fighters who died during an attack on British-Indian forces at the Herat Gate.